smolcluster

 🖥️ Hardware Support

-Train across heterogeneous hardware including Mac minis, Raspberry Pis, MacBooks, and Windows machines.
-The framework intelligently handles different hardware capabilities and network latencies.
+Train and run inference across heterogeneous hardware including Mac minis, Raspberry Pis, MacBooks, Windows machines, and iPad clients.

 🤖 Model Support

-Built-in support for MNIST, GPT-2, and custom neural networks.
-Includes distributed inference with model parallelism and streaming token generation for language models.
+Built-in support for MNIST, GPT-2 (117M parameters), and custom neural networks.
+Supports both training and distributed inference with model parallelism.
+Streaming token generation enables interactive applications with large language models.

 📊 Monitoring & Logging